LivotovLabs/FastTrack/README.md

 -----

 - Download the .zip copy of repository
-- Unzip and open unzipped folder in IntelliJ IDEA as a project
+- Unzip and open unzipped-folder/project in IntelliJ IDEA as a regualr project
 - Use IDEA's refactoring capabilities to change package name to one you want
 - Enjoy :)